Deborah Borda: Career

 She was previously the manager of The Handel and Haydn Society, an executive director of the Detroit Symphony Orchestra, president and managing director of the Saint Paul Chamber Orchestra, and both general manager and artistic administrator of the San Francisco Symphony.

-Borda was the first David C. Bohnett Presidential Chair of the Los Angeles Philharmonic Association.
-This title stems from a $10 million endowment made by David Bohnett to the Los Angeles Philharmonic in 2014, "in honor of Deborah Borda's continuing accomplishments with the Los Angeles Philharmonic".
+In 1991, Borda was appointed Executive Director of the New York Philharmonic.
+She led the organization for eight years until she was appointed President and CEO of Los Angeles Philharmonic, a position later renamed in 2014 as the David C. Bohnett Presidential Chair.
+This title stems from a $10 million endowment made in 2014, "in honor of Deborah Borda's continuing accomplishments with the Los Angeles Philharmonic".

-During her time with the Los Angeles Philharmonic, Borda oversaw the completion of the Walt Disney Concert Hall. and joined its board in 2010.
-Borda developed a strategic plan for the construction and financing of the hall, which ended in October 2003 at the opening ceremony.
+During her time with the Los Angeles Philharmonic, Borda oversaw the completion of the Walt Disney Concert Hall, helped recruit Gustavo Dudamel as music director, and joined its board in 2010.
+Borda developed a strategic plan for the construction and financing of the hall, which officially opened in October 2003.

 Borda joined the Harvard Kennedy School's Center for Public Leadership as a Leader-In-Residence in 2015, making her the first fine arts executive to join the center.

-Previously with the New York Philharmonic for eight seasons as its executive director, Borda spent 17 years as the president and chief executive officer of the Los Angeles Philharmonic before returning to the New York Philharmonic in 2017.
+In 2017, Borda returned to the New York Philharmonic as President and CEO.
+During her six year tenure, she led a major renovation of David Geffen Hall, guided the organization through COVID-19, and signed Gustavo Dudamel as the next music director.

 In 2020, Borda launched the largest women-only commissioning initiative in history, called Project 19.
 The project consists of 19 new works by 19 women composers.

+Personal life

+Borda's longtime partner is Coralie Toevs, a senior major gifts officer at the Metropolitan Opera.